NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Data_Download_and_Upload.md

 ### Download Directory Structure

 The directory in which the files are download to will include folders named by UUID.
-Inside these downloaded folders, along with the the data and zipped metadata will exist a logs folder.
+Inside these downloaded folders, along with the the data and zipped metadata or index files will exist a logs folder.
 These folders contains state files that insure that downloads are accurate and allow for resumption of failed or prematurely stopped downloads.
-If a download is
+If a download is halted in the process of a download session a .parcial will be appended to the downloaded file.
+This designates that the file is incomplete and will finish it's download after the download has been restarted.

 ## Uploads

 ### Uploading Data Using a Manifest File